ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## Can you help me?

 ReVanced is heavily in development.
 If you have a problem and need help, please include **all** relevant information regarding your issue in a new post.
-That includes information such as when the issue occurred, how it occurred, how we can reproduce the issue, your environment, versions of the tools you used, images and recordings, and your own tests.
+That includes information such as when the issue occurred, how it occurred, how we can reproduce the issue, your environment, versions of the tools you used, logs, images and recordings, and your own tests.

 ## Will MicroG stay up to date?